Can You Terminate Parental Rights in Oregon?

 While neither you nor your spouse can sign away parental rights on your own accord, the state can step in and terminate them.

 In the case the court deems you unfit to care for a child, or even stay a part of his or her life, they often intercede.
 This usually happens after lengthy court proceedings.
-In most cases, this occurs if a parent poses a threat to the health and wellbeing of the kids.
+In most cases, this occurs if a parent poses a threat to the health and well-being of the kids.

 Adoption as an Alternative